 Ultimately, options strategies like the iron condor amount to bets in favor of the time decay embedded in options (which have fixed expiration dates) versus volatility.
 On the one hand, an investor can pocket options premium income in those instances where the option — which has a finite lifespan and fixed expiration and is therefore properly viewed as a decaying asset — goes to zero and expires worthless.
 However, on the other hand, periods of pronounced market volatility can quickly lead to scenarios where the option premium is dwarfed by losses due to market volatility.

 UBS reportedly marketed the “Yield Enhancement” strategy to high net worth investors as presenting limited risk while providing single-digit annual enhancement of returns on bond portfolios.
 This marketing angle may have appealed to risk-averse investors due to the lower bond yields available during the recent multi-year period of low interest rates.

 The attorneys at Law Office of Christopher J. Gray, P.C. have significant experience representing investors who have sustained losses due to the negligence or misconduct of their broker and/or brokerage firm.
 In particular, the firm has substantial experience in cases involving non-conventional investments and structured products, including commodity futures, options, and leveraged ETFs and ETNs.
-Investors may contact us via the contact form on this website, by telephone at (866) 966-9598, or by e-mail at email@example.com for a no-cost, confidential consultation.
-Attorneys at the firm are admitted in New York, New Jersey and various federal courts around the country, and handle cases nationwide (in cooperation with attorneys located in those states if required by applicable rules).
+Investors may contact us via the contact form on this website, by telephone at (866) 966-9598, or by e-mail at firstname.lastname@example.org for a no-cost, confidential consultation.
+Attorneys at the firm are admitted in New York and Wisconsin and various federal courts around the country, and handle cases nationwide (in cooperation with attorneys located in those states if required by applicable rules).